Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Dust heating interpretation of the NIR emission of GRB211211A

-Towards the end of this stage, which lasts for a duration comparable to the observed GRB duration (see Eq.~2 of WD00), most of the energy is carried by the thermal energy of the shock heated CSM/jet plasma.
+For typical long GRB parameters, $\Delta t_{\rm GRB}\approx\Delta t_\Gamma\approx10$~s.
+Towards the end of this stage, most of the energy is carried by the thermal energy of the shock heated CSM/jet plasma.
 Denoting the fraction of thermal energy carried by shock accelerated electrons by $\epsilon_e$, the energy that may be radiated at this stage is $\approx \epsilon_e E$.
 For typical GRB parameters, the reverse shock produces optical-X-ray radiation, while the forward shock produces soft-hard X-rays.

 WD00 considered only the energy radiated within the energy range of $1-7.5$\,eV as available for dust destruction and heating, due to the fact that in dense clouds most of the radiation energy carried by photons of energy $>13.6$\,eV goes to ionization, and most of the energy in the $7.5-13.6$\,eV is absorbed by H$_2$.
 For a flat electron energy distribution, $E_e^{2}dn_e/dE_e\propto E_e^{0}$, as expected for shock acceleration, the fraction of energy carried by electrons radiating at this energy range is approximately $\log(7.5)/\log(E_{\rm max}/E_{\rm min})\approx 0.1$ (assuming $E_{\rm max}/E_{\rm min}\approx 10^{10}$).